Vintage Rolex Art Deco Silver Cased Cocktail Watch with Gems, Circa 1920

 This fine vintage Tudor watch is powered by a calibre 290 movement.

-The watch was in overall very good condition and it was clear that it had been well looked after and worn infrequently over the years.
+The watch was in overall very good condition and it was clear that it had been well looked after.

 The watch had some Scottish provenance, being a British Rail presentation watch for the Sottish Region and having been assayed in Edinburgh.
 It received a complete service in Glasgow in 2017.